DarssiniRamesh/university-notes-organizer-132800/notes_frontend/README.md

 ## Features

 - **Lightweight**: No heavy UI frameworks - uses only vanilla CSS and React
-- **Modern UI**: Clean, responsive design with KAVIA brand styling
+- **Modern UI**: Clean, responsive design
 - **Fast**: Minimal dependencies for quick loading times
 - **Simple**: Easy to understand and modify
+- **Backend API Only**: Connects to a FastAPI + SQLite backend over REST.
+No Supabase or external BaaS.

 ## Getting Started

-In the project directory, you can run:
+This frontend connects to the backend REST API only.
+1. Start the FastAPI backend server (`notes_backend`).
+2. Run this React frontend and it will communicate with the backend via HTTP requests.

 ### `npm start`